 TRiP98 package is not included here, if you need it, go first to TRiP98 webpage http://bio.gsi.de/DOCS/TRiP98/NEW/DOCS/trip98.html

-pytripgui works under Linux operating system with necessary packages installed, see installation instructions below.
+pytripgui works under the most popular operating systems with necessary packages installed, see installation instructions below.

 Quick installation guide

-To automatically download and install the pytripgui, type:
+To automatically download and install the pytripgui system-wide, type:

 $ sudo pip install pytrip98gui